 • Styrofoam food containers & packing materials: collect now and recycle later, when everything opens up again

-Note: some programs may be halted during spring 2020
+Note: some programs may be halted during the COVID-19 pandemic

 Input your village, town, or city, or select from the list to view waste disposal and recycling programs in each community.
 For all Lake County, Illinois, residents.

 Electronics, light bulbs, art supplies, medications, building materials...lots of things should not go in your curbside trash or recycling bins.
 Whatever you're getting rid of, find out where to dispose of it or recycle it properly.
 For all Lake County, Illinois, residents.